The sun's ultraviolet (UV) radiation is the major cause of skin cancer but it is also our best source of vitamin D.

 We need to balance our risk of skin cancer from too much sun exposure with the benefit of maintaining adequate vitamin D levels.
 In Australia, sensible sun protection does not put people at risk of vitamin D deficiency.

-If you work indoors, find out how you can balance vitamin D with skin cancer prevention by completing our free e-learning course.
-Alternatively, Cancer Council WA can provide education sessions for indoor workers.
+Cancer Council WA can provide education sessions for indoor workers.
 For more information visit our cancer education page.

 For more information choose from the headings below: